 - Select Azure Active Directory on the left.

-- Select an account that you want to use as Data Collecting Account for Azure AD or create a new user.
+- Select the account that you want to use as Data Collecting Account for Azure AD, or create a new user.

-- Make sure you disabled multi-factor authentication for this account.
+- Make sure you have disabled multi-factor authentication for this account.

-NOTE: In Microsoft Graph API, Azure AD Graph API, and Azure AD PowerShell, this role is identified as Company Administrator.
+NOTE: In Microsoft Graph API, Azure AD Graph API, and Azure AD PowerShell, the Global administrator role is identified as Company Administrator.

 - Click Ok.

-- In Netwrix Auditor, create a monitoring plan for auditing Azure AD and specify this account on the Specify the account for collecting data step.
+- In Netwrix Auditor, create a monitoring plan for auditing Azure AD and specify this account with this privileged role on the Specify the account for collecting data step.

 Refer to Create a New Plan for detailed instructions on how to create monitoring plans.
 See Netwrix Auditor Administration Guide for detailed instructions on how to create a monitoring plan.